-Arles Amphitheatre is now one of the town’s UNESCO World Heritage sites.
+From 2001, an extensive and historically authentic restoration project was undertaken.
+Arles Amphitheatre is now one of the city’s UNESCO World Heritage sites.

 Discover the best Historic Sites in France from the Palace of Versailles, to Mont Saint-Michel, Nimes Arena and more, includes an interactive map of French cultural landmarks and monuments.

 Discover the best Roman Sites in France, from La Maison Carrée to Lapidaire Museum and more, includes an interactive map of ancient Roman ruins in France.